-TCCI's net income was CAD \$208.8 million for the six months ended 30 September 2022, compared to CAD \$242.6 million for the six months ended 30 September 2021.
-Financing revenues for the six months ended 30 September 2022 were lower than the comparative period last year due to fewer new contracts booked as a result of the impact of geopolitical conditions on the supply chain of vehicles.
-Interest expense for the six months ended 30 September 2022 was higher than the comparative period last year due to higher borrowing costs, contributing to a decrease in gross interest margin.
-There were 580,407 total contracts outstanding as at 30 September 2022, compared to 632,235 as at 30 September 2021.
-Operating expenses (other than the provision for finance receivables) for the six months ended 30 September 2022 were broadly consistent with the levels of the comparative period last year.
-The recovery for finance receivables in the six months ended 30 September 2022 was CAD \$(10.2) million, compared to CAD \$(26.3) million in the comparative period last year.
-TCCI reduced its allowance for retail finance lease residual values by CAD \$11.2 million in the current period (compared to a reduction of CAD \$18.8 million in the comparative period last year) reflecting primarily improved forecasted used vehicle values as a result of on-going supply chain issues impacting new vehicle availability.
-TCCI's allowance for credit losses as at 30 September 2022 of \$35,942 was comparable to 31 March 2022 levels as management's estimate and assumptions regarding the impact of the COVID-19 pandemic on expected credit losses were largely unchanged.
-Writeoffs of uncollectable customer accounts in the six months ended 30 September 2022 were lower than the comparative period last year, as the COVID-19 pandemic did not have a material detrimental impact on the credit performance of TCCI's portfolio.
-Write-off losses continued to be mitigated by strong used vehicle prices.
-Results for the six months ended 30 September 2022 were positively affected by unrealised gains of CAD \$13.9 million on derivatives used to manage interest rate risk, compared to unrealised gains of CAD \$8.7 million in the comparative period last year.
-TCCI entered into a CAD \$500 million private retail loan securitization in August 2022.
+TCCI's net income was CAD \$193.1 million for the six months ended 30 September 2023, compared to CAD \$208.8 million for the six months ended 30 September 2022.
+Financing revenues for the six months ended 30 September 2023 were higher than the comparative period last year due to increased yield on new contracts as a result of higher market interest rates.
+Interest expense for the six months ended 30 September

+2023 was higher than the comparative period last year due to higher borrowing costs, contributing to a decrease in gross interest margin.
+There were 548,262 total contracts outstanding as at 30 September 2023, compared to 580,407 as at 30 September 2022.
+Operating expenses for the six months ended 30 September 2023 were higher than the comparative period last year due primarily to higher employee salaries and benefits, and higher information technology and communication costs.
+The recovery for finance receivables in the six months ended 30 September 2023 was CAD \$(7.6) million, compared to CAD \$(10.2) million in the comparative period last year.
+TCCI reduced its allowance for retail finance lease residual values by CAD \$11.5 million in the current period (compared to a reduction of CAD \$11.2 million in the comparative period last year) reflecting primarily improved forecasted used vehicle values as a result of on-going supply chain issues impacting new vehicle availability.
+TCCI's allowance for credit losses as at 30 September 2023 of CAD \$35.8 million was comparable to 31 March 2023 levels as management's estimate and assumptions regarding the impact of the current macroeconomic environment on expected credit losses were largely unchanged.
+Write-offs of uncollectable customer accounts in the six months ended 30 September 2023 were largely comparable to the prior period.
+Results for the six months ended 30 September 2023 were positively affected by unrealised gains of CAD \$11.5 million on derivatives used to manage interest rate risk, compared to unrealised gains of CAD \$13.9 million in the comparative period last year.